Economy of Mexico: Potatoes

-The area dedicated to potatoes has changed little since 1980 and average yields have almost tripled since 1961.
+The area dedicated to potatoes has changed little since 1980, and average yields have almost tripled since 1961.
 Production reached a record 1.7 million tonnes in 2003.
-Per capita consumption of potato in Mexico stands at 17 kg a year, very low compared to its maize intake of 400 kg.
+Per capita potato consumption in Mexico stands at 17 kg a year, very low compared to its maize intake of 400 kg.
 On average, potato farms in Mexico are larger than those devoted to more basic food crops.
 Potato production in Mexico is mostly for commercial purposes; the production for household consumption is very small.

 Avocado

 Mexico is the world's leading producer of avocados as of 2020, supplying nearly 30% of the global harvest in that year.

-Mexico is the world's largest avocado growing country, producing several times more than the second largest producer.
-In 2013, the total area dedicated to avocado production was 188,723 ha, and the harvest was 2.03 million tonnes in 2017.
+Mexico is the world's largest avocado- growing country, producing several times more than the second-largest producer.
+In 2013, the total area dedicated to avocado production was 188,723 ha, and the harvest in 2017 was 2.03 million tonnes.
 The state that produces the most is Michoacán, which produces nearly 75% of all Mexican avocados.

 Sugar cane

 Approximately 160,000 medium-sized farmers grow sugar cane in 15 Mexican states; currently there are 54 sugar mills around the country that produced 4.96 million tons of sugar in the 2010 crop, compared to 5.8 million tons in 2001.
-Mexico's sugar industry is characterized by high production costs and lack of investment.
+Mexico's sugar industry is characterized by high production costs and a lack of investment.
 Mexico produces more sugar than it consumes.
 Sugar cane is grown on 700,000 farms in Mexico with a yield of 72 metric tons per farm.